 Rothman Institute Cartilage Restoration Center of Excellence

-This is a center where patients can go the have their disabled joint biological resurfaced, realigned, and stabilized without having the joint replaced by artificial materials such as metal and plastic.
+This is a center where patients can go to have their disabled joint biological resurfaced, realigned, and stabilized without having the joint replaced by artificial materials such as metal and plastic.
 It is well known that the outcomes of patients under the age of 50 undergoing artificial joint replacement are not as good as we would like.
 Therefore we feel the future of Orthopaedics is to try to restore a joint back to its original anatomy by realignment, ligament reconstruction, and cartilage restoration.

 Articular cartilage is a firm, smooth, and slippery covering on the ends of bones that protects and cushions the bones in your joint.
 This surface although tough, can be injured to different degrees and depths, causing pain and swelling.
 Sometimes if the cartilage is partially or fully detached (called loose body), it can cause mechanical symptoms such as the feeling like your knee is catching or gets locked up.
 Depending on the size and depth of the damage, there are many different ways the accomplish the cartilage restoration.